livepeer/project-management/README.md

 # Livepeer Project Management Repository
-This repository is used for project management for various initiatives affecting the Livepeer protocol.
+This repository is used for project management for various initiatives affecting the Livepeer protocol and clients.
 The main use of this repository is for the Development Coordination meetings.
-It is also used for Breakout Rooms on various protocol-related topics, whose agendas can be found under the Issues page.
+It is also used for Breakout Rooms on various technical topics, whose agendas can be found under the Issues page.
 This Google Calendar also tracks upcoming meetings.

 ## Development Coordination Meetings Overview
-Development Coordination is a bi-weekly meeting held by the Livepeer development community to discuss technical issues and coordinate work on the Livepeer protocol.
+Development Coordination is a bi-weekly meeting held by the Livepeer development community to discuss technical issues and coordinate work on the Livepeer protoco and clients.
 The meetings are attended by core contributors from various organizations.
-During the call, participants discuss ongoing workstreams, potential protocol changes, testing and other related issues.
+During the call, participants discuss ongoing workstreams, potential changes, testing and other related issues.

 ## Agendas
 The agendas and meeting notes for calls are tracked in the Issues tab of this repository.
 To add an item to an agenda, simply add a comment to one of the agenda issues.